gsunit/Competitive-Programming-Journey-for-Interviews/README.md

-*   Intro to coding style in CP: [https://boplets.com/2019/07/10/getting-used-to-contest-style-for-beginners/](https://boplets.com/2019/07/10/getting-used-to-contest-style-for-beginners/)
+*   Intro to coding style in CP: [Getting Used to Contest Style – Boplet AGI](https://boplets.com/2019/07/10/getting-used-to-contest-style-for-beginners/)
 *

 **Common**